 Qualitative feedback takes the form of non-numerical information that measures customer opinion using surveys.
 Some popular methods of gathering qualitative customer feedback include:

-- Open-ended surveys, which is when questions don’t contain a list of suggested answers, but only a text box to write out the response.
+- Open-ended surveys are when questions don’t contain a list of suggested answers, but only a text box to write out the response.

 - Conversations, such as talking to testers during usability testing of your software, or speaking to a client over the phone.